Peja: Sport

 Peja is one of the more successful cities in Kosovan sport.
 The city is home to the first Olympic Medal for Kosovo, won by Judoka Majlinda Kelmendi in Rio de Janeiro Games in 2016.
 Her team also has won numerous other medals including gold and bronze in the World and European championships.

 The main football team of the city is FC Besa Pejë and its basketball teams is KB Peja.
 Additionally the city is host to a handball team, KH Besa Famiglia, a volleyball team KV Besa, a judo team Ippon, an athletic team Besa, as well as a women's basketball team KB Penza.
 Since June 2008 Peja has also a Taekwondo Team: Tae Kwon Do Club Peja (Klubi i Tae Kwon Do-së Peja).

 Peja has its aeroclub called "Aeroklub Peja", which was founded in 1948.
 Last years this club is part of competitions in several countries.
 In June 2013 it was the organizer of "second Paragliding event" which included paragliders from Kosovo and Albania.
 In 2014 it was the organizer of an international contest called "Peja Open Paragliding Cup 2014".

+Music

+Many well-known and highly acclaimed musicians come from Peja.
+British-Kosovar singer Dua Lipa traces her family lineage back to the nearby village of Lipa.
+Albina Kelmendi, who represented Albania at the 2023 Eurovision Song Contest also hails from Peja.
+Other notable musicians include Memli Kelmendi, Arlind Bardhi, Xhevdet Bakraqi and many more.

+Several music festivals also take place in the city, such as Peja Jazz and Ranch Fest 2025.

+Peja also has a music school, the "Halit Kasapolli" school which offers education for ages 15-18.

+The 1950's and 60's marked a significant rise in the popularity of Orchestras in the city.
+The most famous one was the "Mandolina" Orchestra, a female orchestra made up of 22 members.
+The conductor, Franjo Vaculini was formerly the conductor for the National Orchestra of King Zog.